 That’s why we’re dedicating an entire post to the topic.
-By the end of this brief explanation, you’ll know the difference between Title Tags and H1 Headers, and how to use them.
+By the end of this brief explanation, you’ll know the difference between Title Tags and H1 Headers, why they are important, and how to write them.

 To be sure we’re on the same page, here are the actual HTML codes we’re discussing:

 In a broad sense, the Title Tag and H1 Headers share a similar function.
 The purpose of both is to contain the “headline” of each individual webpage.
 That said, the two tags usually contain different words and phrases, which is why confusion often stems between the two.